gnuns/vpdate/README.md

-# vpdate
+## :newspaper: vpdate

-:newspaper: a simple CLI to keep your package.json version updated
+a simple CLI to keep your package.json version updated